The Euro Art Gallery in Thailand

 Other problems will require the help of a professional conservator.
 Insect infestation, flaking paint, paint loss, torn canvas, cracks with lifting edges or planar distortions (wrinkles or draws in the canvas), mold growth, grime, or very discolored varnish are problems that only a professional conservator is trained to address.

 While I was researching this site before I decided to purchase the domain, I discovered that Ray Lukassen had posted on Pissed Consumer an issue he had with Dmitry V. Andrejev from In-technic.
 What followed was an obvious scam on the part of Dmitry V. Andrejev from In-technic.
 What a sham.
 I wish Ray had contacted the company I work for.
-We do custom web app development for both large and small companies.
+We do custom application development for both large and small companies.
 Many of the security breaches that happen in e commerce sites are the result of hackers taking advantage of known weaknesses in off-the-shelf software, but with customized software development all security concerns can be addressed.
 One of the great things about custom software development is that it can be scaled up or down as needed, giving a company flexibility as it grows.
 Obviously Ray was unable to work out the problems he had with this site since the domain's registration was allowed to expire.
 When I recently discovered that the domain was once again available I decided to bring back Ray's site in a more edited version so visitors to the web who discover it would learn about the stock paintings his artists create.
 I definitely didn't want someone else purchasing the domain and re-purposing it for something that had nothing in common with the original website.
 I wanted to keep the spirit of the original Euro Art Gallery in Thailand website intact.